moyiz/perception.nvim/README.md

 - `priority` - A value of `31` places the filter just before the saturation filters.
-- `apply` - Since `value` is "percentage", we first calculate the relative portiong of each color component, and then reduce it from the color itself and adding the relative portion of the prior color.
+- `apply` - Since `value` is "percentage", we first calculate the relative portion of each color component.
+Then, reduce it from the color itself and re-add it to the color component on its right.

 Tip: Consider increasing `{ ui = { floating_win_config = { height = N } } }` to
 match the number of enabled filters.
 Maybe it should be the default behaviour.